-As with many retailers in Western society, A Layout (International) Group Plc is heavily dependent upon successful sales during the final quarter of the year.
+As with many retailers in Western society, A Layout is heavily dependent upon successful sales during the final quarter of the year.
 Sales tend to peak for the Christmas season and then decline after the holidays.
 These increased sales from September through December and declining sales in January and February result in lower revenue for the first half year and increased revenue for the second half year.
-For the six month period ended 30 June 2020, the decrease in sales during this period of time and into subsequent months has been more significant than in past periods due to the effects of COVID-19 (see note 4).
+However, due to COVID-19 pandemic, A Layout experienced a significant downturn in revenue during the period March 2020 - December 2020, which included the holiday period and the Christmas season.
+As the lockdown restrictions were lifted in some jurisdictions at the end of the year 2020 and beginning of the year 2021, the Group has experienced an increase in revenue during the six month period ended 30 June 2021 (see note 4).

-Revenue for the 12 months ended 30 June 2020 totalled CU195,482 (2019: CU201,072) and cost of sales of CU152,980 (2019: CU156,802).
+Revenue for the 12 months ended 30 June 2021 totalled CU105,194 (2020: CU200,238) and cost of sales of CU66,051(2020: CU122,619).